verenablaschke/morph-development-childes/README.md

 In how far does this hold up to for a larger English corpus?
 What about equivalents in another language (where existing)?

+## Implementation

+The code is written in Python 3.6.7.
+I use a version of NLTK's (Bird et al., 2009) corpus reader that I modified to parse the XML files.

 ## References

+Bird, Steven, Ewan Klein, and Edward Loper. _Natural Language Processing with Python: Analyzing Text with the Natural Language Toolkit._ O'Reilly Media, Inc., 2009.

 Brown, Roger. _A first language: The early stages._ Harvard U. Press, 1973.